 Your activity level slowly increases and starts with sitting on the side of the bed and hanging your feet down.
 Next is usually sitting in a chair.
 The nurse will help you in to the chair.
 You will be asked to call the nurse when you get tired and not to cross you legs while you are sitting as it puts pressure on the veins in the legs and slows the blood flow.
 You will also want to keep your feet up when in the chair.
 Your activity will be increased to walking which is an important step in your recovery.

 After surgery, you may feel your chest pounding, lightheaded, dizzy, weak, sweaty or pale.
 This could be from an irregular heart rhythm called “atrial fibrillation.”
 If you are in atrial fibrillation, check your pulse.
 You will usually have a pulse greater than 115-120 and the pulse is irregular.
 There is a chance of going into atrial fibrillation after surgery.
 This may happen the day after surgery, a week or a month later.
 If this happens and you are at home, call your cardiologist.
 This condition is not life-threatening, but the sooner you are treated, the better.

 Please note, it is normal to have a higher resting heart rate after surgery.
 For example, if you had a resting heart rate of 80 before surgery, you may have a heart rate of 100-110 after surgery.
 This is due to your body responding to the stress of surgery and will return normal, but it may take 1-2 months.

-Atrial fibrillation is treated with medication and usually you will convert back into a regular rhythm called “normal sinus rhythm.”
-You are normally on this medication for 4-6 weeks.
+Atrial fibrillation is treated with medication for about 4-6 weeks.
+Usually, your heart will convert back into a regular rhythm called “normal sinus rhythm.”
 Your cardiologist will determine if you can discontinue your medication if you are in a regular rhythm.